kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 ### returns

-Returns a promise that resolves to an object that contains a list of documents from indexEngine.
+Returns a promise that resolves to an object that contains a list of documents from indexStorage.

 ## loadFromCache